The best high chairs 2023 - tried and tested by parents and babies

 Tested by: Grace Holliday, and her seven-month-old daughter.

-The ever-popular Tripp Trapp chair is 50 years old, but is as beloved as ever.
-Created by Norwegian brand Stokke, the iconic chair is made of beech and oak woods, with its solid, sturdy and high-quality materials meaning it can genuinely last a buyer a lifetime.
-The brand calls it a chair for life, and it’s easy to see this chair becoming part of the furniture for years to come.
+The iconic Tripp Trapp chair is 50 years old, but still as popular as ever.
+Created by Norwegian brand Stokke, the high chair is made of beech and oak woods, with its solid, sturdy, and high-quality materials meaning it can genuinely last a lifetime.
+The brand calls it a chair for life, and it’s easy to see this high chair becoming part of the family furniture for years to come.

-Available in a wide range of colours, with complimentary personalisation, the Tripp Trapp is a go-to choice for parents who want a highchair that will not just delight their children, but fit neatly into their home’s aesthetic too.
+Available in a wide range of colors, with complimentary personalization, the Tripp Trapp is a go-to choice for parents who want a highchair that will not just delight their children, but fit neatly into their home’s aesthetic too.
 With its clean, Scandi lines and unfussy design, the Tripp Trapp is a classic choice.

-It’s not an inexpensive option, as you’ll also need to purchase a number of extra accessories depending on the age of your children, such as a newborn set, baby set, harness or tray.
-But the chair can be continually reconfigured, eventually ending up as an adult chair that can support weights of up to 136kg.
-This promise of longevity is why the product is so popular, as it stands out in a world of baby products that only last a couple of years.
+However it’s an inexpensive high chair - and you’ll also need to purchase a number of extra accessories depending on the age of your children, such as a newborn set, baby set, harness, or tray.
+But the chair can be continually reconfigured, eventually ending up as an adult chair that can support a weight of up to 136kg.
+This promise of longevity is why the product is so popular, and truly makes this highchair stand out in a world of baby products that only last a couple of years.

-We asked our parent tester, Grace Holliday, and her seven-month-old daughter, to try out the Tripp Trapp to see what they thought.
-'The Stokke Tripp Trapp (opens in new tab)has become something of a cult product amongst social media influencers and everyday parents alike,' Grace told us.
-'With additional accessories and parts, it can be used to feed newborns, babies, toddlers, children, and once they're all grown up, even adults.
+We asked our parent tester, Grace Holliday, and her seven-month-old daughter to review the Tripp Trapp for Goodto.
+'The Stokke Tripp Trapp has become something of a cult product amongst social media influencers and everyday parents alike,' Grace told us.
+'With additional accessories and parts, it can be used to feed newborns, babies, toddlers, children, and - once they're all grown up - even adults.'

 3. Graco Swift Fold